A selection of my radio & podcast stories

-A group of Boston-based mathematicians is on a mission to end gerrymandering.
-The connection between math and gerrymandering may not be obvious, but gerrymandering is (in part) about manipulating the shapes of voting districts.
-That’s where the math comes in, because who knows more about shapes than geometrists?
-The Metric Geometry and Gerrymandering Group (MGGG) was founded by a Tufts mathematician when she realized that her theoretical work had real-world applications to gerrymandering.
+A group of Boston-based mathematicians is on a mission to end gerrymandering, the practice of manipulating voting districts in order to give one political party an advantage over another.
+The math connection might not be obvious, until you consider the fact that gerrymandering has a lot to do with the shapes of voting districts.
+The Metric Geometry and Gerrymandering Group (MGGG) was founded by a Tufts mathematician when she realized that her theoretical work had real-world applications.
 Now the MGGG is trying to engage the “mathematically-inclined” to help end unfair redistricting.

 August 8, 2017, NPR’s Here & Now

 How the Myaamia People Got their Language Back

 Even the most endangered language has a few speakers left.
 But what happens when a language is no longer spoken?
 The last speaker of Myaamia died in the 1960s.
 The language had been spoken by the Myaamia people, Native Americans who originally lived in what is now Indiana.
 By the 1980s, everyone thought the language was gone.
 But the language has made an unlikely comeback.
 October 14, 2016, PRI’s The World in Words podcast, and PRI’s The World.

 The Teacher’s an Israeli-Arab, the Students are American Jews, and the subject is Arabic

 The Charles E. Smith Jewish Day School of Greater Washington is one of several Jewish schools in the US that offer Arabic classes.
 It’s also my old high school.
 I visited my alma mater to talk with teacher Hani Abo Awad, an Arab from Israel’s Bedouin community, about why he teaches at a Jewish school, and to ask the students what motivates them to learn Arabic.